Back to Minimaverse

 🌐Edge Consensus Architecture

 Minima implements edge consensus, where block production and validation are carried out by every device connected to the network.
-Unlike traditional blockchains that rely on specialized miners or validators, Minima enables universal participation: smartphones, Raspberry Pi, and IoT devices all contribute to network security on equal terms.
+Unlike traditional blockchains that rely on specialized miners or validators, Minima supports universal participation: smartphones, Raspberry Pi, and IoT devices are intended to participate in network validation without specialized hardware requirements.

 Source: Consensus, Forks and Immutable Protocols